rb-isaacson/TestNinja/README.md

 There are three execution paths for this method, so write two more tests to hit all execution paths.
 Now we have three passing tests.

+### Refactoring With Confidence

+Having unit tests, allows you to refactor with confidence!